dnsimple/dnsimple-support/content/articles/new-plans.markdown

 ---

-In June 2015 [we released one of our largest upgrades to our platform](https://blog.dnsimple.com/2015/06/multiple-accounts-new-plans-and-new-features/) that introduced several new features, like multiple accounts, teams, and regional records.
+In June 2015, [we released one of our largest upgrades to our platform](https://blog.dnsimple.com/2015/06/multiple-accounts-new-plans-and-new-features/), introducing several new features, like multiple accounts, teams, and regional records.
 With the release of the multi-account feature, we also changed our plan structure.

 This article explains the main differences between the pre-2015 plans and current plans.